 SECTION 1.
 Establishment.
-There is established the Domestic Policy Council ("the Council")
+There is established the Domestic Policy Council ("the Council").

-SEC.
+- SEC.
 2. Membership.
 The Council shall comprise the:

+(a) President, who shall serve as a Chairman of the Council:

+- (b) Vice President;

+- (c) Secretary of Health and Human Services;

+- (d) Attorney General;

+- (e) Secretary of Labor;

+- (f) Secretary of Veterans Affairs;

+- (g) Secretary of the Interior;

+- (h) Secretary of Education;

+- (i) Secretary of Housing and Urban Development;

+- (j) Secretary of Agriculture;

+- (k) Secretary of Transportation;

+- (l) Secretary of Commerce;

+- (m) Secretary of Energy;

+- (n) Secretary of the Treasury;

+- (o) Secretary of Homeland Security;

+- (p) Administrator of the Environmental Protection Agency;
-- (a) President, who shall serve as a Chairman of the Council: - (b) Vice President; - (c) Secretary of Health and Human Services; - (d) Attorney General; - (e) Secretary of Labor; - (f) Secretary of Veterans Affairs; - (g) Secretary of the Interior; (h) Secretary of Education; - (i) Secretary of Housing and Urban Development; (j) Secretary of Agriculture; - (k) Secretary of Transportation; - (1) Secretary of Commerce; - (m) Secretary of Energy; - (n) Secretary of the Treasury; - (o) Secretary of Homeland Security; - (p) Administrator of the Environmental Protection Agency: - (a) Chair of the Council of Economic Advisers: - (r) Director of the Office of Management and Budget; - (s) Assistant to the President for Economic Policy: - (t) Assistant to the President for Domestic Policy - (u) Senior Advisor and Assistant to the President for Intergovernmental Affairs and Public Liaison;

-- (v) Chair of the Council on Environmental Quality; - (w) Director, Office of National Drug Control Policy;(x) Assistant to the President and Chief Technology - (x) Assistant to the President and Chief Technology Officer; (y) Chief Executive Officer, Corporation for National - and Community Service[;] (z) Director of the Office of Science and Technology - Policy; and (aa) Such other officials of Executive departments and agencies as the President may, from time to time, designate.
+- (q) Chair of the Council of Economic Advisers; - (r) Director of the Office of Management and Budget; - (s) Assistant to the President for Economic Policy; - (t) Assistant to the President for Domestic Policy; (u) Senior Advisor and Assistant to the President for Intergovernmental Affairs and Public Liaison; - (v) Chair of the Council on Environmental Quality; - (w) Director, Office of National Drug Control Policy;(x) Assistant to the President and Chief TechnologyOfficer. - (y) Chief Executive Officer, Corporation for National and Community Service[:] - (z) Director of the Office of Science and Technology Policy: and - (aa) Such other officials of Executive departments and agencies as the President may, from time to time, designate.